greole/ginkgo-wiki/Tutorial-1:-Getting-Started.md

 To build further examples on the functionality of Ginkgo, use `-DGINKGO_BUILD_EXAMPLES={ON,OFF}` (default is `ON`).

 The option `-DGINKGO_DEVEL_TOOLS={ON,OFF}` (default is `ON`) sets up the build system for development.
-In case you want to implement new algorithms inside Ginkgo, you *need* set it to `ON`.
+In case you want to implement new algorithms inside Ginkgo, you **need** to set it to `ON`.
 If you only plan to use Ginkgo as a library inside a larger application, you can turn it off.

 To build Ginkgo in Debug mode with these options, the cmake build procedure would be